tux-00/network_miner/README.md

 To use this script you need to install *faker* module with `pip install fake-factory`.

 # Roadmap
+* Get SNMP informations from a specific device
 * Autorefresh map data
 * Save maps as PDF, PNG ...
 * Icinga plugin